brimoran/Macbook-setup/README.md

 ## Additional Fonts

-Fira Sans - download and batch install by dragging in Font Book:
+Fira Sans - download and batch install by unpacking, and selecting all files with Finder and dragging into Font Book:

 https://fonts.google.com/specimen/Fira+Sans?selection.family=Fira+Sans

-Tex Gyre Heroes - download and batch install by dragging in Font Book:
+Tex Gyre Heroes - download and batch install by unpacking, and selecting all files with Finder and dragging into Font Book:

 https://www.fontsquirrel.com/fonts/tex-gyre-heros